sarahajones/theme-academic-cv/content/authors/admin/_index.md

       - Researching the individual and structural factors that influence financial and health behaviours.
       - Responsibilities include research design, quantitative analytics, and statistical programming.
       - Working with community health stakeholders, policy advisors, and interdisciplinary research groups.
-  - position: Backend Software Engineer
+  - position: Executive Director
     company_name: Junior Researcher Programme
     company_url: ''
     company_logo: ''
     date_start: 2018-07-01
     date_end: ''
     summary: |
-      - Leading the JRP Team to create opportunities and collaborations within the psychological sciences for ECRs and students globally. -  on impactful research themes with an emphasis on open and generalisable science.
+      - Leading the JRP Team to create opportunities and collaborations within the psychological sciences for ECRs and students globally. - Facilitating projects on impactful research themes with an emphasis on open and generalisable science.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`